 During the event, and if a sponsor also doubles as a speaker, make sure and share their quotes to position them as thought leaders.
 These quotes are frequently shared and picked up by bloggers.

 Virtual cocktail receptions: They are all the rage right now, and for good reason.
 They offer a much-needed social function for attendees, and allow sponsors to have some fun too.

-We’ve heard of event planners sending cocktail party kits with all the necessities, and then a mixologist teaches attendees how to craft their own cocktails.
+We’ve heard of event planners sending cocktail party kits with all the cocktail making necessities.
+Next, a mixologist teaches attendees how to craft their own cocktails.
 This can be an exclusive sponsorship opportunity, or included in an aggregated swag box.